 As part of a broader team, Harris provided the Orange County Transportation Authority (OCTA) with full project and construction management services.
-We also served as the lead program manager, primarily responsible for the development of the actual design/build contract as well as:
+We also served as the sub-consultant program manager, primarily responsible for the development of the actual design/build contract as well as:

-- Traffic control and Caltrans coordination
+- Structures construction inspection and Caltrans coordination

 - Utility coordination and relocation

 - Coordination among numerous agency stakeholders

 The challenge of a design-build project was new to the industry, and Harris took the lead in training the prime contractor’s quality control personnel, who had little prior experience with freeway construction.

 This ambitious $550 million project included a staggering number of discrete challenges, including:

 - One HOV carpool lane added in each direction between the Costa Mesa Freeway (SR-55) and Valley View Avenue